CExA-project/dynk/README.md

 This approach works with Clang, ROCm and the Intel LLVM compiler.
 However, this does not work with NVCC, as of Cuda 12.5: is not possible to define an extended lambda (i.e. a lambda with attributes `__host__ __device__`) within a generic lambda (i.e. a templated lambda) with this compiler.
+By default, the CMake configuration allows to build test cases using this feature, this can be disabled with the CMake option `DYNK_ENABLE_EXTENDED_LAMBDA_IN_GENERIC_LAMBDA`.

 For that, we propose a derived approach.